justdoinc/justdo-sdk/README.md

 The install script will create in the folder in which you called the command a folder named justdo that contains all the components of the JustDo SDK.

+Call the `$ justdo` command to control and perform operation on the newly installed JustDo SDK.

 ## Installation environmnet pre requirements

 ### Linux